 Jean Qiu joined the intellectual property transaction group of Ropes & Gray’s Shanghai office as an international associate in 2019.
 Jean represents clients on business and intellectual property transactions, including technology transfer and technology licensing.

 Before joining Ropes & Gray, Jean practiced both IP litigation and prosecution matters, and represented companies in a wide range of industries, including private equity, branded consumer products, manufacturing, chemistry, life sciences, pharmaceuticals and medical devices.

 Jean obtained a bachelor degree in Biotechnology in China and J.D. degree in the United States.
 Jean also passed the Chinese bar exam.

-- Conducted IP due diligence for PE clients, assisted the clients with diligence issues and advised clients caveats and risked mitigation strategies;
+- Conducted IP and data privacy due diligence for PE clients, assisted the clients with diligence issues and advised clients caveats and risked mitigation strategies.

 - Co-author, “New Development of the double-track protection system for innovative drugs,” China Food & Drug Administration Magazine (June 2018)